 Get set up and run the rest of the event on the big day.

 While you are not required to have side activities, we definitely recommend planning some if you have the bandwidth!
-Cup stacking is an exciting mini-event that will give attendees a break and allow them to work with their friends.Learn more →
+Virtual werewolf is an fun mini-event that will give attendees a break and allow them to work with their friends.Learn more →

 8:00am - Checkin & registration begin